Finite-temperature photoemission in the extended Falicov-Kimball model: a case study for Ta$_2$NiSe$_5$: Numerical results for the extended Falicov-Kimball model

 \subsection{Single-particle spectra at zero temperature}

 We now discuss the single-particle spectrum of the EFKM at half-filling for both zero ($T=0$) and finite ($T=1/\beta$) temperatures with a particular focus on the flattening of the band structure observed in ARPES experiments for the quasi-1D potential EI material \TNSs around the $\Gamma$ point.
-Clearly, in a strictly 1D model system, a symmetry-broken EI phase can only exist at zero temperature.
-Nevertheless, the spectral properties of the 1D EFKM at low temperatures should reflect the existence and nature of an EI phase at $T=0$.
+Although in our strictly 1D model system the excitonic correlations will become critical at $T=0$ only, the spectral properties of the 1D EFKM at low but finite temperatures will reflect the existence and nature of the zero-temperature EI state.